 A STA in an IBSS may schedule quiet intervals only if it is the DFS owner.
 In order to set a quiet interval

-schedule, the STA transmits one or more Quiet elements or Quiet Channel elements with the AP Quiet
+schedule, the STA transmits transmits in the first Beacon frame establishing the IBSS on or more Quiet elements or mode set Quiet Channel elements..

-Mode field equal to 1 in the first Beacon frame establishing the IBSS.
 All STAs in an IBSS shall continue

-these quiet interval schedules by including appropriate Quiet elements or Quiet Channel elements with the
+these quiet interval schedules by including in all transmitted Beacon or Probe Response frames the appropriate Quiet elements or mode set Quiet Channel elements..

-AP Quiet Mode field equal to 1 in any transmitted Beacon frames or Probe Response frames.

 Multiple independent quiet intervals may be scheduled, so that not all quiet intervals have the same timing

-relationship to TBTT, by including multiple Quiet elements or Quiet Channel elements with the AP Quiet
+relationship to TBTT, by including in Beacon or Probe Response frames either multiple Quiet elements or mode set Quiet Channel elements.".

-Mode field equal to 1 in Beacon frames or Probe Response frames.

 Discussion: There is a text duplication issues with the the second paragraph change as proposed.
 Also, “quiet interval” is used, not “quiet period”.